Assemini

-Assemini (/it/; Assèmini /sc/) is a comune (municipality) in the Metropolitan City of Cagliari in the Italian region of Sardinia, located about 12 km northwest of Cagliari in the plain of the Cixerri, Flumini Mannu and Sa Nuxedda rivers.
-It has 25,577 inhabitants.
+Assemini (/it/; Assèmini /sc/) is a town and comune (municipality) in the Metropolitan City of Cagliari in the autonomous island region of Sardinia in Italy, located about 12 km northwest of Cagliari in the plain of the Cixerri, Flumini Mannu and Sa Nuxedda rivers.
+It has 25,575 inhabitants.

 It includes forest areas which are part of the Sulcis Regional Park.
 It also has a long tradition in the production of ceramics, starting in the Carthaginian era.

-Assemini is part of the Cagliari metropolitan area and borders the following municipalities: Cagliari, Capoterra, Decimomannu, Elmas, Nuxis, San Sperate, Santadi, Sarroch, Sestu, Siliqua, Uta and Villa San Pietro.
+Assemini is part of the Cagliari metropolitan area and borders the municipalities of Cagliari, Capoterra, Decimomannu, Elmas, Nuxis, San Sperate, Santadi, Sarroch, Sestu, Siliqua, Uta and Villa San Pietro.

+Demographics

+As of 2026, the population is 25,575, of which 48.9% are male, and 51.1% are female.
+Minors make up 12.9% of the population, and seniors make up 23.7%.

+Immigration

+As of 2025, of the known countries of birth of 25,444 residents, the most numerous are: Italy (24,588 – 96.6%).